 In addition to completing the requirements above, students will complete additional accounting "Challenge" problems.
 Also, students will be required to complete a research report and discuss a business leader's philosophy in a formal classroom presentation.
-Return to course offering page: 11

 FINANCIAL MANAGEMENT II (SV) COLLEGE TECH PREP